[ni-goh-shee-ey-shuh n] [bahr-guh-ning]

 Bargaining very often revolves around a single issue—usually price.

 Bargaining predominates in one-time negotiations, e.g. buying or selling a car or house when you don’t intend on having an ongoing relationship.
-One party usually attempts to gain advantage over another to obtain the best possible agreement.
+One side usually attempts to gain an advantage over another to obtain the best possible agreement.

 Most negotiation training seminars will start by teaching the essentials of bargaining, which includes at a minimum:

 - Understanding that your and the other negotiator’s opening offers are the most powerful predictors of where you’ll finish up.
 So be ambitious enough and be prepared to justify your opening offer.